CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex1/HelloWorld.md

 - There should be one public class name per file

 - The public class name must be same with file name

+- Contrary to Python, each line should end with semicolon.